patataofcourse/AdventureScript/docs/commands.md

 **Arguments:**

 - `name: String`: The name the ending is referred by.
-Must be defined in the `info.json` file.

 ### !loadscript
 ```none